 In the years leading up to this point, Nicole and I worked together to completely pay off all of our consumer debt in 2011 and lived as DINKs for a few years.
-Even when we had Zoey in 2012, we were still both working and saving like crazy people.
+Even when we had our daughter Zoey in 2012, we were still both working and saving like crazy people.

 My slight obsession with Dave Ramsey and his teachings helped as well.

 Sale of Last Home ($195,000 – $33,600 = $161,400)